gbmhunter/blog/content/pcb-design/pcb-surface-finishes/index.md

 ENIG is becoming more and more popular as component package pitch sizes drop, and RoHS regulation becomes more common place.

-{{< img src="example-of-immersion-gold-pcb-surface-finish.jpg" width="1557px" caption="Example of an immersion gold PCB surface finish.
-Image from http://www.standardpcb.com/."  >}}
+{{% figure src="example-of-immersion-gold-pcb-surface-finish.jpg" width="1557px" caption="Example of an immersion gold PCB surface finish.
+Image from http://www.standardpcb.com/."  %}}

 **Pros**